wellspringcp/wellspring/15-torts-and-coordination/15-01-non-ameliorable-harmful-activity.md

 ### Overthrowing an injunction produced by this cause of action:

-If in the future, an actor who was previously bound with an injunction finds a way to ameliorate the 3rd party harms from his/her activity, then s/he may sue to overthrow the injunction.
+If an actor who was previously bound by an injunction finds a way to ameliorate the 3rd party harms (as outlined in the "Defense" section of this file) from its activity, then the actor may sue to lift the injunction.

 ## Limitations:

 ### No foothold for government to establish a regulatory agency

-No government agency or government employee acting in their capacity as an agent of the government, shall have standing to bring an Attempted `NAHA` suit before the courts.
+No government agency or government employee, while acting in their capacity as an agent of the government, shall have standing to bring an Attempted `NAHA` suit before the courts.
 Only private entities or individuals acting in their private capacity shall have standing to invoke this cause of action.

 > [Apologia][Note]: Discuss the fact that some amount of evidence-free speculation of harm must be allowed to the plaintiff, and how to limit this.
 Or perhaps don't allow evidence-free skepticism and an unlimited assumption of guilt on the defendent.
 - To ensure that the mechanism is evidence-based, we may have to reward whistle-blowers with a monetary incentive.